m-ch-016/TraderSimPP/README.md

 ## Overview

-**TradeSim++** is a high-frequency trading (HFT) simulator designed to replicate a realistic market environment.
+**TraderSim++** is a high-frequency trading (HFT) simulator designed to replicate a realistic market environment.
 It provides a sophisticated order book and matching engine that enables testing and prototyping of algorithmic trading strategies with real-time order matching, latency modeling, and profit & loss (PnL) tracking.

 ---